 Knight questing through the forest by Gustave Doré

-Gustave Doré, A Knight Questing.
-Engraving from Idylls of the King (1868).
+A Knight Questing.
+Engraving from Idylls of the King (1868), Gustave Doré.

 🔮 Merlin's Exegesis: The Cost of Transcendence

 M∞: "The alchemists would recognize this as the solutio: the dissolving of the existing form so that transformation can occur.
 Camelot is the gold that must be dissolved back into prima materia before the true Philosopher's Stone can emerge.
 I built the Table knowing it would break.
-That is the kind of magician I am: the kind who builds what is needed and then watches it serve its purpose and fall apart."
+In the fullness of time, this is the truth of any creator: what you make may become unmade over time (or even un-make you)."

 The Lore